Front Row Center: Personnel

 Frank Fontaine was the host.
 Regulars on the program were Marian Bruce, Joan Fields, Cass Franklin, Phil Leeds, Hal Lohman, Monica Moore, Bibi Osterwald, and Danny Shore.

 Bill Harmon was the program's producer and director, and Stanton B. Fisher also directed.
 Sam Spear and his 14-piece orchestra provided music.

 CBS version

 Front Row Center was a dramatic anthology series on CBS that originally ran from June 1, 1955, to September 21, 1955, and returned from January 8, 1956 until April 22, 1956.
 In 1955 the program was broadcast every Wednesday from 10 to 11 p.m.
 ET through June, after which it alternated in that time slot with The United States Steel Hour.
-Episodes in 1956 were broadcast on Sunday afternoons.
+Episodes from January to April 1956 were broadcast on Sunday afternoons.

 Fletcher Markle was the director.
 Episodes were live adaptations of Broadway plays or literary works.
 They included the following: